Headless agents with the default import

 Anti-patterns

-- Don't fork your code into Lite and Full copies.
+- Don't fork your code into minimal and complete copies.
 Graduate features in place when you need typed I/O, policy, durable stores, telemetry, or provider classes.

 - Don't use